grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-linux.md

 ## Verify profiles are received

 To verify that the profiles are received by the Pyroscope server, go to the Pyroscope UI or [Grafana Pyroscope datasource][pyroscope-ds].
-Then select a profile type and a service from the dropdown menu.
+Select a profile type and a service from the drop-down menu.

 [agent-install]: /docs/agent/latest/flow/setup/install/linux/
 [pyroscope-ds]: /docs/grafana/latest/datasources/grafana-pyroscope/